Our Arbitration Rules

 (b) The consent award shall not be released to the parties until all administrative fees and all arbitrator compensation have been paid in full.

-Parties shall accept as notice and delivery of the award the placing of the award or a true copy thereof in the mail addressed to the parties at their last known addresses, personal or electronic service of the award, or the filing of the award in any other manner that is permitted by law such as posted within the arbitration members area
+Parties shall accept as notice and delivery of the award the placing of the award or a true copy thereof in the mail addressed to the parties at their last known addresses, personal or electronic service of the award, or the filing of the award in any other manner that is permitted by law.

 Within 10 calendar days after the transmittal of an award, any party, upon notice to the other parties, may request the arbitrator, through the OCA, to correct any clerical, typographical, or computational errors in the award.
 The arbitrator is not empowered to redetermine the merits of any claim already decided.
 The other parties shall be given 10 calendar days to respond to the request.
 The arbitrator shall dispose of the request within 10 calendar days after transmittal by the OCA to the arbitrator of the request and any response thereto.